 How do the workspaces in the Content Library work?

 There are three sections in the Content Library: My Content, My School's Content, and a section for EP Content.
-Each of them behaves differently.
+Each of them behaves differently, and we'll explore these differences in this article.

 My Content is a good place to put content while you're building it and don't want people to access it.
 Drag the activity you've made into a module in My School's Content when it's finished and ready to be used by students and teachers.

 My School's Content

 My School's Content contains all of the custom modules and folders in your school.
 It is accessible to and editable by all teachers in the school, and students can see everything too (except for lists or modules that have been hidden).

 For subjects like Languages and English where a variety of different texts and resources may be used, we recommend creating a module for each year level, filled with the topics you're going to cover with your classes during the year.

 Education Perfect Content

 EP Content contains modules created by the EP team and shared with all schools around the world.
 Because of this, you can't edit them directly; you'll be prompted to make a copy of our official modules into either My Content or the My School's Content section to customise them.

 Copying the module into the My School's Content section will mark EP's copy as hidden, so students don't see two versions of the same module.